corpnewt/CorpBot.py/README.md

 ####	OfflineUser Cog (1 command) - OfflineUser.py Extension:
 	  $remindoffline [yes_no]
 	   └─ Sets whether to inform users that pinged members are offline or not.

+## OpenCore
+####	OpenCore Cog (6 commands) - OpenCore.py Extension:
+	  $codec [search_term] (AKA: alc)
+	   └─ Searches the AppleALCCodecs.plist file in memory for the passed search term.
+	  $getcodecs  (AKA: updatecodecs)
+	   └─ Forces an update of the in-memory AppleALCCodecs.plist file (owner only).
+	  $gettex  (AKA: updatetex)
+	   └─ Forces an update of the in-memory Configuration.tex file (owner only).
+	  $listcodecs [search_term] (AKA: codecs)
+	   └─ Lists the codecs in the AppleALCCodecs.plist - can optionally take a codec na...
+	  $octex [search_path] (AKA: occonfig, configtex, ocsearch, configsearch, seachtex, tex, occ) └─ Searches the Configuration.tex file in memory for the passed path.
+Must incl...
+	  $slide [input_hex]
+	   └─ Calculates your slide boot-arg based on an input address (in hex).

 ## PciUsb
 ####	PciUsb Cog (2 commands) - PciUsb.py Extension: